abhishek-ep19/CFI_Elec_Club_Task_1/README.md

 ### 6. Cell Phone Operated Land Rover
 Traditionally, wireless controlled robots make use of RF (radio frequency) circuits, which have their disadvantages of restricted operational range, limited frequency range, and limited control.
 This project introduces the use of the mobile phone for robotic control.
 This technology is more controller friendly as it doesn’t interfere with other controllers and can use up to twelve controls.
 It also has the advantages of robust control and provides working range as large as the coverage area of the service provider.
 Although the look and capabilities of these robots vary, they share mechanically movable structures under some form of control.
 <br />The robot is controlled by making a call on the mobile phone attached to the robot.
 In the course of the call if any button is pressed a ‘dual-tone multiple-frequency’ (DTMF) tone is heard at the other end of the call.
 The cell phone mounted on the robot perceives this tone and then the robot processes it by the ATmega16 microcontroller with the help of DTMF decoder MT8870.
 The robots are controlled in three phases namely reception, processing, and action.
 Here preceptors are sensors mounted on the robot and the processing is done by on-board microcontroller or processor.
 This robot works either with the help of motors or with some other actuators.
+The ATmega microcontroller can be connected with the IC of an H-bridge(connected with motor) so that motor can rotate in either of the direction and we can have both the movements in the forward and backward direction.
 &nbsp;

 ### 7. Handwriting Recognition